Skip to main content

-How To View Sample Results
+Viewing Sample Results

-You will see sample information and various controls across the top and a table with microbial results.
+From the Samples menu, click on a sample name.
+You will see sample information, navigation controls at the top, and a table with microbial results.

 Switching Databases